NSBM-SPM-2021/github-basics-buddhiwickramanayaka/Product-inventory-management-system/README.md

 how to install flask --> ($ pip3 install flask )

-* How to Installation this web application
+* How to Installation and Run this web application

  ** Clone the git repository: